 These are just a few samples of the components that can be quickly and easily produced with Metal-X 3D printing.
 The range of metal alloys available to print is growing every few months.
-Currently it includes stainless steel (17-4), tool steel (H-13, A2, D2) and Inconnel (625).
+Currently, it includes stainless steel (17-4), tool steel (H-13, A2, D2), and Inconel (625).
 Additional stainless steels, Copper, and Titanium are in development.
 The ability to quickly and inexpensively print metal components will spur further innovation in design and help to bring production local to where it is used.

 Senior Technical Representative